-> In this century, positions like idealism, transcendental dualism or “free” free will are very marginal, and outside of those that favor the continental and those that favor the analytic schools (whether or not this dichotomy actually exists), philosophy talk at a state college can tend toward groupthink.
+In this century, positions like absolute idealism, transcendental dualism or “free” free will are very marginal, and outside of those that favor the continental and those that favor the analytic schools, philosophy talk at a state college can tend toward groupthink.

 One position that never fails to attract criticism is relativism, whose adherents persist to this day about morality.
 Someone will even come along now and then and claim truth itself is subjective (alethic relativism).
-Although at least the latter notion seems outright preposterous – if we disagree about the size of a fish, can’t we hold up a ruler to give an objective truth? – Marvel, of all places, recently gave me some insight into this debate.
+Although at least the latter notion seems outright preposterous — it too easily leads to contradictions — Marvel Studios, of all places, recently gave me some insight into this debate.

 In Captain America: The Winter Soldier, Black Widow, played by Scarlett Johansson, says “the truth is a matter of circumstance.”
 Before I’m kicked off this site for talking about mainstream cinema twice in a row, I want to argue that this off-hand sentiment raises some powerful and plausible connotations.

 Truth does sometimes seem to be circumstantial.
 I don’t want to get grouped into the alethic relativists or skeptics quite yet, but sometimes truth at one level (or circumstance) becomes falsity at another.
 The most obvious example is our dual systems of mechanics.
 Newtonian physics describes the physical world we function at with excellent approximation, including planetary motion.
-After its creation, it defined the paradigm for over two hundred years, improved upon by Michael Faraday and James Clerk Maxwell, and then experiments with optics wore heavily on our common sense and prevailing calculus.
-The nature of light was questioned, and so a new theory of mechanics was necessary (and thence truth).
-This would be formalized, through sheer mental prowess, by Einstein.
+After its creation, it defined the paradigm for over two hundred years, improved upon by greats like Faraday and Maxwell, until experiments with optics wore heavily on our common sense and prevailing calculus.
+The nature of light was questioned, and so a new theory of optics was necessary (and thence truth).
+This would be theorized by Einstein.

-Albert Einstein formalized light as quanta, and went on to pen special relativity to understand bodies approaching the speed of light.
+Albert Einstein formalized light as quanta, and went on to pen special relativity to understand bodies approaching the speed of these sometimes-packets, sometimes-waves.
 And he went on again to redefine our understanding of gravity.
-Arthur Eddington’s eclipse expedition in 1919 confirmed Einstein’s new theory of general relativity, which predicted light, traveling along the indenture of space-time by massive bodies, would appear curved.
+Arthur Eddington’s eclipse expedition in 1919 corroborated Einstein’s new theory of general relativity, which predicted light, traveling along the indenture of space-time by massive bodies, would appear curved.
 In the eclipse observation a star which should have been hidden was shifted outside of the eclipse — confirming that starlight itself, which is massless, had been affected via light deflection.
-It was a momentous event in scientific history, akin to Galileo’s confirmation of the Copernican heliocentric universe, or the abandonment of Aristotelian innate qualities.
+It was a dramatic event in scientific history, akin to Galileo’s confirmation of the Copernican heliocentric universe, or the abandonment of Aristotelian innate qualities.

 The theory of general relativity explained the flaws and limits of Newtonian physics, but did not completely retire the mathematics.
 It became the new theory of truth for new areas of study.
 The problem being that general relativity doesn’t work for everything.